valtimo-platform/valtimo-documentation/using-valtimo/plugin/zaken-api/configure-zaken-api-plugin.md

 belongs to a case that should already have a zaak instance link before this action is performed.
 The link between a zaak and a document is stored as a 'zaakinformatieobject' in the Zaken API.
 After this plugin action has been selected, the user does not have to input any configuration data.

+This process link does the following steps:

+1. Take the document URL that is saved in the process variable `documentUrl`.
+2. Take the Zaak instance that is linked to the case.
+3. Link the Zaak instance to the document URL.